Azure/toketi-iothubreact/README.md

   You can use `mvn clean compile exec:java -Dexec.mainClass="DisplayMessages.Demo"` to run the demo app (or the `run_samples.*` scripts)

-## Future work
+## Future work (MoSCoW)

+* M: realtime metrics about the remaining backlog
+* S: device twins and device methods
-* allow to redefine the streaming graph at runtime, e.g. add/remove partitions on the fly
+* S: redefine the streaming graph at runtime, e.g. add/remove partitions on the fly
+* S: checkpointing sink to acknowledge events after consumption
+* C: clustering awareness
-* improve asynchronicity by using EventHub SDK async APIs
+* W: asynchronicity by using EventHub SDK async APIs
+* W: reopen hub after closing (currently one creates a new instance)

 # Contribute Code